How to Clean Laboratory Equipment

 How to Clean Lab Equipment

-- Consult your lab manager or owner's manual regarding specific processes for cleaning complicated equipment.
+- Consult your lab manager or refer to the owner's manual for specific cleaning processes for complex equipment.

-For most laboratory glassware components, a general washing, scrubbing, rinsing and drying process will suffice.
-Here are the basic steps for cleaning your glass lab equipment.
+When cleaning glass lab equipment, a general washing, scrubbing, rinsing, and drying process is typically suitable.
+Here are the basic steps to clean your glass lab equipment: